-All applicants will be assessed under the five headings shown in the table below.
+All applicants will be assessed under the four headings shown in the table below.
 When awarding marks, the selection board will have regard to the contents of the application form and to answers at interview.

 Marking Scheme Mark

-1. Specialist Knowledge, Expertise and Self Developme nt 200
+1. Legal Knowledge, Specialist Expertise and Self Development 100

-2. Judgement and Decision Making Skills 100
+2. Analysis and Decision Making Skills 100

 3. Management and Delivery of Results 100

-4. Leadership and Strategic Direction 100

-5. Building Relationships and Communication 100
+4. Interpersonal and Communication Skills 100

-TOTAL 600
+TOTAL 400

-In order to qualify, candidates must receive at least half of the marks available in each of the headings referred to above.
+In order to qualify to pass the interview, candidates must receive at least half of the marks available in each of the headings referred to above.